-The Board of Directors is charged with the strategic management of the company.
-The role of each director, in addition to their fundamental fiduciary duties under Company law in Ireland, includes:
+The Board of Directors is charged with the strategic management of VRCO.
+The role of directors, in addition to their fundamental fiduciary duties under Company law in Ireland, includes:

-- attending each board meeting unless they are unable to do so owing to circumstances beyond their control; - ensuring that they have a knowledge and understanding of the business, risks and material activities of VRCO; - overseeing the effective management of VRCO by the Management team; - participating actively in constructively challenging and developing strategies; - participating actively in the Board's decision making process; - exercising appropriate oversight over the execution of the agreed strategies, goals and to monitor reporting of performance; and - propose strategies to the Board and following challenging Board scrutiny, overseeing the execution of the agreed strategies.
+- attending each board meeting unless they are unable to do so owing to circumstances beyond their control; - ensuring that they have a knowledge and understanding of the business, risks and material activities of VRCO; - overseeing the effective management of VRCO by the Management team; - participating actively in constructively challenging and developing strategies; - · participating actively in the Board's decision making process; - exercising appropriate oversight over the execution of the agreed strategies, goals and to monitor reporting of performance; and - propose strategies to the Board and following challenging Board scrutiny, overseeing the execution of the agreed strategies.

-In the course of 2017, VRCO held two standard Board meetings which were attended by all Board Members.
+In the course of the year, VRCO held 3 standard Board meetings.
 The Board actively review minutes and matters arising from prior Board Meetings.
 A status update is provided to the Board on each matter arising and any recommended tasks emanating from any open items.